Last Updated on May 6, 2022

 - Living space is comfortable for two people

-- Vestibules are enormous and allows room for storage
+- Vestibules are enormous and allow room for storage

 - Dual-Mesh rain fly provides excellent privacy